-- In a large stock pot, put "Dry Roasting Ingredients for Broth" and roast them on high heat until it starts to smoke a bit.
+- In a large stock pot, put broth ingredients except "water" and "broth" and roast them on high heat until it starts to smoke a bit.
 Don't burn them.
 They should be just hot enough to start smoking in the pot.
 When it starts to smoke, add the rest of the broth ingredients and stir for about 2 minutes.

-- Then, add 4 Cups of water and 4 cups of homemade vegetable broth or store bought (I like this Pacific brand.
-Amazon Aff Link)
+- Then, add 4 Cups of water and 4 cups of homemade or store bought vegetable broth.
+If non-vegetarian, use chicken or beef broth.

 - Simmer for an hour.